emfarih/remember-my-wallet/README.md

 1. Open the app.
 2. Enter and securely store your 24-word seed phrase.
+3. The app will shuffle the BIP39 wordlist and store only the indices corresponding to your seed phrase.
-3. Once stored, play the memory quiz game to reinforce your knowledge.
+4. Play the memory quiz game to reinforce your knowledge.
-4. Reset the stored phrase anytime if needed.
+5. Reset the stored phrase anytime if needed, which will reshuffle the wordlist.

 ## Security Measures

 - The app operates in **offline mode** to ensure no data is leaked.
-- **Encryption techniques** will be used to store the seed phrase securely.
+- **Encryption techniques** are used to securely store shuffled word indices instead of the seed phrase itself.
 - **No logs, no cloud, no backup** – all data remains on the user's device.
 - **Network Lockdown**: The app **blocks all external network requests** (including HTTP, sockets, and other protocols) when in use, ensuring no data transmission to external servers.
 - **No external services**: The app does not connect to any external servers or third-party services, maintaining complete privacy.